 on the Board of Directors for the Orillia Area Community Development

-Corporation and Big Brothers/Big Sisters of Orillia and District.
+Corporation and is Vice-Chair of Big Brothers/Big Sisters of Orillia and District.

 He has served for six

 years as City Councillor with the City of Orillia and three years on

 the Board of Directors of Ontario Small Urban Municipalities.